aussielunix/graylog2-appliance/modules/elasticsearch/README.md

 You can build your own package and host it or I have a package available in my own [apt repos.](https://github.com/aussielunix/puppet-aussielunix/blob/master/manifests/repo.pp)

-Package building couldn't be simpler than with this [fpm-cookery](https://github.com/bernd/fpm-recipes/tree/master/elasticsearch) recipe.

 ## Usage

     node bar-01 {